Speed Read

 3) Requirement to register personal data Databases with the PPA and assign a level of risk, which will determine the appropriate security measures to implement.

-4) Severe security incidents must be notified to the PPA immediately.
+4) Severe Security Incidents must be notified to the PPA immediately.

 5) Additional rules that apply to all data transferred from the EEA.